fastforwardlabs/mdffreport12/src/02-background.md

 ### Why Use Deep Learning for Anomaly Detection?

+**DT: "individually modeling anomaly for each variable" - should it be "an anomaly" or "anomalies" instead?

 Deep learning approaches, when applied to anomaly detection, offer several advantages.
 First, these approaches are designed to work with multivariate and high dimensional data.
 This makes it easy to integrate information from multiple sources, and eliminates challenges associated with individually modeling anomaly for each variable and aggregating the results.
-Deep learning approaches are also well adapted to jointly modeling the interactions between multiple variables with respect to a given task; and beyond the specification of generic hyperparameters (number of layers, units per layer, etc.), deep learning models require minimal tuning to achieve good results.
+Deep learning approaches are also well-adapted to jointly modeling the interactions between multiple variables with respect to a given task and - beyond the specification of generic hyperparameters (number of layers, units per layer, etc.) - deep learning models require minimal tuning to achieve good results.

 Performance is another advantage.
 Deep learning methods offer the opportunity to model complex, nonlinear relationships within data, and leverage this for the anomaly detection task.
 The